Igbajo: Tourism

 Located at the former Nitel transmission building, Eyidin hill, Tungba FM is Igbajo's premier radio station.
 Privately held by Prince Gbolahan Odo, Tungba 90.3 FM is an entertainment station with a focus on the cultural renaissance of Yoruba tradition and history.

-As of 2015 it had a population of 25,117.
-The majority of people in Igbajo are ethnically Yoruba.

 History

-Igbajo comes from the root word gbajo, as in Agbajo Eniya meaning “assembly of people”.
+Igbajo comes from the root word gbajo, as in Agbajo Eniyan meaning “assembly of people”.
 It is said to have been founded in 300 CE by a prince of Yorubaland who was a son of Oduduwa, the progenitor of the Yoruba.
 It is well known as being the theater of the Kiriji War (also known as the Ekiti–Parapo War) of the late 1800s.

 Igbajo is said to have been the meeting place of ten monarchs as they traveled to found their respective kingdoms.
 Before departing they erected ten still-extant stone markers to commemorate their meeting.
 The kings included the Ọ̀ràngún of Ila, the Ajero of Ijero-Ekiti, the Alara of Aramoko, the Owa of Otan Ayegbaju, the Olojudo of Ido-Ekiti, the Owalare of Ilare, the Onire of Ire-Ekiti, the Oloore of Otun-Ekiti and the Owa of Igbajo.

 The monarchs of Igbajo are known by the title of Owa of Igbajo.
-Oba Olufemi Fasade Akeran IV became the last Owa in 1990.
+Oba Olufemi Fasade became the last Owa in 1990.
 He died in December 2020 at the age of 81.

 Economy

 The inhabitants engage in a mix of professions.
-Farming thrives because their land is fertile.
+Farming thrives because the land is fertile.
 Igbajo has a quarry industry that mines precious stones.
-Tourist destinations include Eleyinla Mountain, Obalara, Oluajo, Aruka, Oke Agere, old ile Oyinbo and Oku- Mewa at Ija-Oke.
+Tourist destinations include Eleyinla Mountain, Obalara, Oluajo, Aruka, Oke Agere, old ile Oyinbo and Okuta-Mewa at Ija-Oke.

-The people prosper in the timber and plank business in Mokola, a district in Ibadan to which they migrated thanks to their friendly relationship with Ibadan people.
+The people prosper in the timber and plank business in Sanngo, a district in Ibadan to which they migrated thanks to their friendly relationship with Ibadan people.